Faculty of PhilosophyJewish Studies – Bachelor 25%

 |Fees and contributions||171.80 € / Semester|

 |Application procedure||Studienanmeldung für Fächer ohne Zulassungsbeschränkung und ohne Aufnahmeprüfung Jüdische Studien, BA|

 |Application deadlines||Information about deadlines can be obtained after you have put together a degree program.|

-At the beginning of the academic programme, students are introduced to the various subdisciplines of Jewish Studies, they receive a practical orientation to the Jewish religion, and gain basic knowledge of the Hebrew language.
-Before their first semester, students attend an intensive preliminary course lasting one semester, during which they gain a solid understanding of modern Hebrew.
+At the beginning of the academic programme, students are introduced to the various subdisciplines of Jewish Studies.
+They receive an introduction to Judaism from a rabbi, and gain basic knowledge of the Hebrew language.
+Before their first semester, students attend an intensive preliminary course lasting one semester, during which they gain a basic understanding of modern Hebrew.

-Students complete an advanced module, offering them insight into a thematic module.
-Students may choose between, “culture and literature”, “Jewish experiences” and “religion and philosophy”.
-Depending of the lectures and courses available during each semester, all subdisciplines are addressed in the thematic modules.
+Students complete an advanced module, offering them insight into one of three thematic modules.
+They can choose between, “culture and literature”, “Jewish experiences” and “religion and philosophy”.
+Depending on availability during the given semester, each thematic module includes lectures and courses from all subdisciplines.

-Students then select one thematic module in which to complete a specialist module.
+Students select one thematic module which they complete as a specialised module.